mbasel-t/project-frontiers/README.md

-There are obviously a lot of intricacies to the game, but they are fairly easy to get used to through experience, and, once the player understands the various systems within the game and knows how to execute them, they will be rewarded greatly through success in combat.
+There are obviously a lot of intricacies to the game, but they are fairly easy to get used to through experience, and, once the player understands the various systems within the game and how to exploit them, they will be rewarded greatly through success in combat.

 ### Challenges (WIP)